Francis F. Lee: Later professional life and inventions

-In 1965, Lee joined the MIT faculty as an Associate Professor of Electrical Engineering and Computer Science.
-He was promoted to full professor in 1968 and served until early retirement in 1987.
 In 1969, Lee founded American Data Sciences (ADS) with junior partner Charles L. Bagnaschi, an engineer.
 The company's name was changed to Lexicon Inc. in 1971.
 Their focus was applying digital delay to audio technology and language instruction.
 In 1973, Lee brought in Ron Noonan as CEO to diversify Lexicon in the professional audio market.

 Digital Cardiac Monitoring System

 Lee applied his knowledge of digital design to Electrocardiography (ECG) technology.
 At the time, waveforms moved left to right across the screen, then returned to a starting point.
 A digital delay device would allow heartbeats to be monitored with a continuous moving image on a cathode ray terminal (CRT).
 Lee brought in Professor Stephen K. Burns, an MIT colleague with a strong interest in bio-medical electronics, to help develop the machine, patented in 1971.
 Lee and Burns licensed the machine first to Becton Dickinson Company, a bio-medical company, followed by Hewlett-Packard and General Electric Company.